lianatorpey/Dynamic_Memory_Allocator/README.md

-# Homework 3 Dynamic Memory Allocator - CSE 320 - Fall 2024
 #### Professors Eugene Stark and Dongyoon Lee

-### **Due Date: Friday 10/25/2024 @ 11:59pm**

-We **HIGHLY** suggest that you read this entire document, the book chapter, and examine the base code prior to beginning.
-If you do not read the entire document before beginning, you may find yourself doing extra work.

-> :scream: Start early so that you have an adequate amount of time to test your program!

-> :scream: The functions `malloc`, `free`, `realloc`, `memalign`, `calloc`,
-> etc., are **NOT ALLOWED** in your implementation.
-If any of these functions,
-> or any other function with similar functionality is found in your program,
-> you **will receive a <font color="red">ZERO</font>**.

 **NOTE:** In this document, we refer to a word as 2 bytes (16 bits) and a memory row as 4 words (64 bits).
 We consider a page of memory to be 2048 bytes (2 KB)

-# Introduction

-You must read **Chapter 9.9 Dynamic Memory Allocation Page 839** before starting this assignment.
-This chapter contains all the theoretical information needed to complete this assignment.
-Since the textbook has sufficient information about the different design strategies and implementation details of an allocator, this document will not cover this information.
-Instead, it will refer you to the necessary sections and pages in the textbook.

 ## Takeaways